charliecalvert/CloudNotes/Assignments/React/CongressAddressServer.md

 ## Overview

 Create a server to serve up addresses.
-Later we will convert this to a MongoDB server.
+Later we will convert this to a CouchDB server.
 For now, we will just have the server forward the list of addresses we created in the **GetAddress** assignment.

 **NOTE**: _We could more easily put that JSON file in the public directory of our client, but I want to incrementally move toward the point where we will be serving data from a database.
 The first step is to set up the server that will eventually serve MongoDB data.
 For now, however, we will just have it forward the content of the **address-list.json** file in JSON format._